The Best Outdoor Activities in Minneapolis: Complete Guide for 2026

 *Free with day pass, punch card, or membership* At MBP shoe demos, you'll have an opportunity to try on multiple shoes from our featured brand, climb in them for 10-15 minutes at a time, and make truly educated decisions about fit, comfort, and performance. ***Feb.
 19 featuring Scarpa reps and expanded shoe models!*** If you choose to purchase shoes during the demo, you will get a bonus discount on any brand that we carry.
 Members of MBP always receive 10% off retail.
 During demos, however, members get 20% off shoe purchases and non-members get 10% off.

-Hosted by Adult Climbing League
+Hosted by Adult Team Open House

 Where to Find Outdoor Activities in Minneapolis